 There were plenty of shops and restaurants so while the kids played mum or dad could take turns shopping, eating, or just enjoying relaxing with the friendly Balinese families.

 We didn’t stop but near to the temple were big signs “Pick your own strawberries”, and if we had time would have done this.

 We made a brief visit to orchid and cactus house at the Bali Botanical Gardens on the slopes of the Gunung Pohen.
-Being Sunday it was jam packed full of families enjoying the cool air and beautiful areas.
+Being Sunday it was jam-packed full of families enjoying the cool air and beautiful areas.
 We could have easily spent a few hours here picnicking and exploring many different gardens and exhibits.

 Also of note is the “Bali Tree Tops Adventure Park” which apparently takes 3 hours to complete with zip-lines or climbing.
 As it is a high ropes course, it didn’t suit our smaller kids but would be great for tweens or up.

-The whole Munduk and Bedugul area was fertile and enjoyable with gardens of lettuces, onions, and spring onions growing in abundance.
+The whole Munduk Bali and Bedugul area were fertile and enjoyable with gardens of lettuces, onions, and spring onions growing in abundance.
 We loved the marigold gardens; the source of the marigolds which are so prominent in the daily offerings of the Balinese people.
 We’d love to explore the Silas Agritourism Park with a buffet and some ride on our next trip.

 Our Other Bali With Kids Experiences

 Where to stay in Bali with Kids?
 The Best Bali Family Hotels